kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/01-signup/06-add-mutation-component-to-signup.md

 * We need `username`, `email` and `password` and we need to return a `Token`

 ## Test in graphiql
-* sample graphiql with static values
+* Sample graphiql with static values
 * Will output a `token` after running

 ```